veganmosfet/Solar_Cybersecurity_Requirements/README.md

 * The solar inverter
 * The gateway.
 This device - which may be included in the inverter - is the bridge between the cloud (via the home router) and the inverter.
 * The cloud platform.
-  + It is accessible via specific protocols on the device side (e.g. MQTT).
+  + At the device's side, it is accessible via specific protocols (e.g. MQTT).
-  + On the owner's side, it is accessible via a web client or an app.
+  + At the owner's side, it is accessible via a web client or an app.
 App security is out of scope.
 > [!NOTE]
 >  Testing the cloud plattform is only partly possible, so that not all requirements can be fully tested.